joswald-khs/ObjectsFirstWithProcessing/Unit1/exercises/README.md

 3. growing or shrinking a shape
 4. changing a shape's color
 5. working with multiple shapes
+6. removing a shape
-6. breaking things
+7. breaking things
-7. working in `Canvas`
+8. working in `Canvas`